-- A startup (boot) microprocessor must always be installed in microprocessor connector 1 on the system board. - To ensure correct server operation, make sure that you use microprocessors that are compatible and you have installed an additional DIMM for microprocessor 2.
+- To ensure correct server operation, make sure that you use microprocessors that are compatible and you have installed an additional DIMM for microprocessor 2.
 Compatible microprocessors must have the same QuickPath Interconnect (QPI) link speed, integrated memory controller frequency, core frequency, power segment, cache size, and type. - Microprocessors with different stepping levels are supported in this server.
-If you install microprocessors with different stepping levels, it does not matter which microprocessor is installed in microprocessor connector 1 or connector 2.

-- If you are installing a microprocessor that has been removed, make sure that it is paired with its original heat sink or a new replacement heat sink.
-Do not reuse a heat sink from another microprocessor; the thermal grease distribution might be different and might affect conductivity. - If you are installing a new heat sink, remove the protective backing from the thermal material that is on the underside of the new heat sink. - If you are installing a new heat-sink assembly that did not come with thermal grease, see "Thermal grease" on page 223 for instructions for applying thermal grease; then, continue with step 1 of this procedure. - If you are installing a heat sink that has contaminated thermal grease, see "Thermal grease" on page 223 for instructions for replacing the thermal grease; then, continue with step 1 of this procedure. - Microprocessor 2, aux power, and PCI riser-card assembly 2 share the same power channel that is limited to 230 W.
+If you install microprocessors with different stepping levels, it does not matter which microprocessor is installed in microprocessor connector 1 or connector 2. - · If you are installing a microprocessor that has been removed, make sure that it is paired with its original heat sink or a new replacement heat sink.
+Do not reuse a heat sink from another microprocessor; the thermal grease distribution might be different and might affect conductivity. - If you are installing a new heat sink, remove the protective backing from the thermal material that is on the underside of the new heat sink. - If you are installing a new heat-sink assembly that did not come with thermal grease, see "Thermal grease" on page 244 for instructions for applying thermal grease; then, continue with step 1 of this procedure. - If you are installing a heat sink that has contaminated thermal grease, see "Thermal grease" on page 244 for instructions for replacing the thermal grease; then, continue with step 1 of this procedure. - Microprocessor 2, aux power, and PCI riser-card assembly 2 share the same power channel that is limited to 230 W.